howerj/liblisp/liblisp.md

         hash-create        Create a hash table
-        hash-lookup        Lookup a value in a hash by string hash-insert        Insert a value into a hash coerce             Convert types
+        hash-lookup        Lookup a value in a hash by string hash-insert        Insert a value into a hash hash-defined       Is a value defined in a hash table coerce             Convert types
         time               Return the time
         getenv             Get an environment variable